 Wanna know what the top 6 circular motion examples in everyday life are?
 If YES, then you are at the right place at the very right time.
 But, before going ahead, let me give you a short and crisp review about the fact that what the heck is circular motion anyway!!!

 By definition, Circular Motion is a movement of an object along a circular path.
 Not to mention, there are two types of circular motion.
 These are Uniform circular motion and non-uniform circular motion.

-The primary difference between uniform and non-uniform circular motion is that the uniform circular motion is a motion of an object along a circular path at a constant speed.
-On the other hand, non-uniform circular motion is a motion of an object along a circular path at a variable speed.
+The primary difference between uniform and non-uniform circular motion is that uniform circular motion is a motion of an object along a circular path at a constant speed.
+On the other hand, a non-uniform circular motion is a motion of an object along a circular path at a variable speed.

-- Satellites orbiting around earth
+- Satellites orbiting around the Earth

 - Stirring Food

-- Revolution of Earth around Sun
+- Revolution of Earth around the Sun

 - Driving a car